eclipse/mosaic.website/content/docs/building_scenarios/_index.md

 ```

 While the `*.net.xml` is a mandatory file to be placed within the `sumo` directory, the `*.rou.xml` is automatically generated
 by the SumoAmbassador when the simulation is started.
-More information on the configuration of SUMO can be found [here](</docs/simulators/traffic/#configuration>).
+More information on the configuration of SUMO can be found [here]({{< ref "docs/simulators/application_simulator#configuration" >}}).

 ## Applications and Mapping

 ### Vehicles

-Usually you want the simulated vehicles to be equipped with some kind of applications that inﬂuence the
+Usually you want the simulated vehicles to be equipped with some kind of applications that influence the
-vehicles behavior.
-To do that you copy the jar files of your applications to the folder `<scenarioName>/applicationNT` .
+vehicle's behavior.
+To do that you copy the jar files of your applications to the folder `<scenarioName>/application` .
 Having the applications in place you will have to create a `mapping_config.json` file in the folder `<scenarioName>/mapping` .

 The following file would spawn 1 vehicle every five seconds (720 veh/hour divided by 3600 sec) until it reaches the max number of vehicles: 500.
 All the vehicles would be equipped with an application sending CA-messages periodically.